alumnium-hq/alumnium.github.io/src/content/docs/docs/getting-started/configuration.md

 ## Meta

 :::caution
-Llama support is experimental and doesn't work with vision checks.
+Llama support is experimental.
 Its performance also highly depends on how you run it.
 The current implementation works via Amazon Bedrock, but we're looking forward to extending it with Ollama, llama.cpp, etc.
 :::

 To use Meta Llama as an AI provider in Alumnium:

 1. Set up an [Amazon Bedrock][9] account.
-2. Enable access to [Llama 3.2][10] models.
+2. Enable access to [Llama 4 Maverick][10] models.
 3. Get the [access key and secret][11].
 4. Export the following environment variables before running tests: